microsoft/BosqueLanguage/docs/language/overview.md

 The Bosque language derives from a combination of [TypeScript](https://www.typescriptlang.org/) inspired syntax and types plus [ML](https://www.smlnj.org/) and [Node/JavaScript](https://nodejs.org/en/) inspired semantics.
 This document provides an overview of the syntax, operations, and semantics in the Bosque language with an emphasis on the distinctive or unusual features in the language.

+_[Due to recent language updates some of this documentation is slightly out of date.
+We are working to get everything back in sync but please open issues as needed.]_

 # Table of Contents

 - [0 Highlight Features](#0-Highlight-Features)